timofeysie/nextjs-markdown-blog/writings/async-logic-and-data-fetching-in-typescript.md

 Instead, Next.js is now the preferred method for getting started.

+I can also point out that this blog is written in Next.js, as it existed three years ago using v9.4.1, whereas now Next.js 13 was recently released with many new upgrades.
+I chose Next.js during a time when I was still working with Angular and wanted at least my blogging to be in React.
+Creating a directory based markdown blog proved a simple solution that has worked well.
+With the new changes in Next.js and it's rise to the top of the React ecosystem, it might be time to migrate my blog itself to the latest and greatest.

 ### Using Nextjs with Redux

 [This question](https://stackoverflow.com/questions/60626451/is-using-redux-with-next-js-an-anti-pattern) says *if you have a custom App with getInitialProps then the Automatic Static Optimization that Next.js provides will be disabled for all pages.*